Richard I of England: In the Holy Land

 An election forced Richard to accept Conrad of Montferrat as King of Jerusalem, and he sold Cyprus to his defeated protégé, Guy.
 Only days later, on 28 April 1192, Conrad was stabbed to death by the Assassins before he could be crowned.
 Eight days later Richard's own nephew Henry II of Champagne was married to the widowed Isabella, although she was carrying Conrad's child.
 The murder was never conclusively solved, and Richard's contemporaries widely suspected his involvement.

-The crusader army made another advance on Jerusalem, and in June 1192 it came within sight of the city before being forced to retreat once again, this time because of dissension amongst its leaders.
+The crusader army made another advance on Jerusalem, and, in June 1192, it came within sight of the city before being forced to retreat once again, this time because of dissension amongst its leaders.
 In particular, Richard and the majority of the army council wanted to force Saladin to relinquish Jerusalem by attacking the basis of his power through an invasion of Egypt.
 The leader of the French contingent, Hugh III, Duke of Burgundy, however, was adamant that a direct attack on Jerusalem should be made.
 This split the Crusader army into two factions, and neither was strong enough to achieve its objective.
 Richard stated that he would accompany any attack on Jerusalem but only as a simple soldier; he refused to lead the army.
 Without a united command the army had little choice but to retreat back to the coast.

-There commenced a period of minor skirmishes with Saladin's forces, punctuated by another defeat in the field for the Ayyubid army at the Battle of Jaffa.
+A period of minor skirmishes with Saladin's forces commenced, punctuated by another defeat in the field for the Ayyubid army at the Battle of Jaffa.
 Baha' al-Din, a contemporary Muslim soldier and biographer of Saladin, recorded a tribute to Richard's martial prowess at this battle: "I have been assured ... that on that day the king of England, lance in hand, rode along the whole length of our army from right to left, and not one of our soldiers left the ranks to attack him.
 The Sultan was wroth thereat and left the battlefield in anger...".
 Both sides realised that their respective positions were growing untenable.
 Richard knew that both Philip and his own brother John were starting to plot against him, and the morale of Saladin's army had been badly eroded by repeated defeats.
 However, Saladin insisted on the razing of Ascalon's fortifications, which Richard's men had rebuilt, and a few other points.
 Richard made one last attempt to strengthen his bargaining position by attempting to invade Egypt – Saladin's chief supply-base – but failed.
 In the end, time ran out for Richard.
 He realised that his return could be postponed no longer, since both Philip and John were taking advantage of his absence.
 He and Saladin finally came to a settlement on 2 September 1192.
 The terms provided for the destruction of Ascalon's fortifications, allowed Christian pilgrims and merchants access to Jerusalem, and initiated a three-year truce.
 Richard, being ill with arnaldia, left for England on 9 October 1192.